Yakima-Teng/html5-cli/README.md

 * Usually need to be created in a hurry.

-* Short-term (will be offline soon after being online).
+* Short-term (will be offline soon after being online, i.e., you do not need to maintain them).

 * Usually have a nice look when compared to those long-term projects.